CurveDocs/curve-resources/docs/vecrv/claiming-trading-fees.md

 Every time a trade occurs on Curve Finance, **50% of the trading fee is collected by users who have vote-locked their CRV**.
-Furthermore, since the introduction of Curve's stablecoin, crvUSD, all **accumulated interest rate fees** are awarded to veCRV holders.
+Furthermore, since the introduction of Curve's stablecoin, crvUSD, **veCRV holders earn a portion of the fees from crvUSD borrowing**.

 As of 20th June, 2024, fees are now **distributed in crvUSD** instead of 3CRV pool tokens.